Criminal Justice Reform from a Civil Rights Perspective

 • Password is first three letters of last name (only first letter is uppercase) and last four digits of SSN.
 Password is case sensitive.

-Non HSBA Members and HSBA members paying by check or prefer to use the form: Please download this form coming soon and submit to the HSBA to register.
+Non HSBA Members and HSBA members paying by check or prefer to use the form: Please download this form and submit to the HSBA to register.
 Form of payment must be received with registration to process.

 ADA Accommodation: If you would like to request an accommodation, please contact us at email@example.com or call 537-1868 and ask for the HSBA CLE Department at least 2 business days before the seminar.